LSSTDESC/imSim/doc/config.rst

 This keyword enables an atmospheric PSF with 6 randomly generated atmospheric screens.
 Photons are raytraced through this atmosphere to produce a realistic atmospheric PSF.

 .. warning::

     You should not attempt to use the option to add parametric optics (through the ``doOpt`` option) if you are using fully ray-traced optics.
 Otherwise, you will simulate the optics twice.
-See See :ref:`the stamp keyword <stamp-label>` below how to activate the ray-traced mode.
+See :ref:`the stamp keyword <stamp-label>` below how to activate the ray-traced mode.

 Required keywords to set: